• Skip to primary navigation

 1. Schedule any family trips.

-2. Decide if you want your kids to keep up with homeschool while away (some families I know still bring math and language arts workbooks on their trips).
+2. Decide if you want your kids to keep up with homeschooling while away (some families I know still bring math and language arts workbooks on their trips).

 3. Note any academic areas of concern you want to focus on in the summer.
 This could be reviewing tough topics or finishing up curriculum or workbooks so your child will be ready for the new topics you plan to introduce in September.

 4. Prioritize this area and tackle it first thing each day.
 Yet don't spend hours on it every day.
-Otherwise, your child just may end up resenting you and disliking the "problem" topic even more.
+Otherwise, your child may resent you and dislike the "problem" topic even more.
 Spend no more than 15 minutes each day on it.

 6. Ask your child what they want to do this summer.
-And if they say "nothing", ask them what "nothing" looks like!
+And if they say "nothing," ask them what "nothing" looks like!
 In our case, my nine-year-old wants to sit outside and draw or read.
-We'll continue using Artistic Pursuits and finish up Sonlight's Grade Five Readers and library books.
-This summer, my girls are finishing up Grade 5 and Grade 2 and they're both very strong readers.
+We'll continue using Artistic Pursuits and finish up Sonlight's Grade Six Readers and library books.
+This summer, my girls are finishing up Grade 7 and Grade 4and they're both very strong readers.
 So I'm always adjusting their reading lists.
 I use reading lists from Not Consumed, The Good and The Beautiful Booklist, or retired Sonlight titles to keep them in good books through the summer.

 Summer Homeschool Schedule Advice